ghoomfrog/kid/README.md

 /plusOne 99
 ```

-The prefix operator `/` has a lower precedence than spaces, so we can do this:
+`/` has a lower precedence than spaces, so we can do this:

 ```kid
 /duplicate ditto 20